Parrot-Developers/DronesWear/README.md

 ##Purpose
 DronesWear is an Android app which lets you control some of the Parrot drones with your Android wear device (and its handheld device).

+It is available on the [Play Store](https://play.google.com/store/apps/details?id=com.sousoum.droneswear).

 ##Supported Parrot drones
 For the moment, you can control these drones: